Reelecks/Projet-Node-Ipssi-Back/readMe.md

 |Post a comment|Delete a comment|

 # Installation du projet
+we had some issue with prisma/client importation.
+Branch-back works fine on our localhost but didnt work online so we made production's branch to fix this

 ## Etape 1
 Clone the project where you wish
 ## Etape 2